Antimatter543/old-site/_posts/2021-05-20-on-crushes.md

 Anyways, looking at my own experiences, it seems that there's a few things to consider:

-1. I must respect them.
-It doesn't matter if they have the equivalent intelligence of 500000x Albert Einsteins; if I don't like them as a person, it's an instant nope.
+1. I must **respect** them.
+It doesn't matter if they have the equivalent intelligence of 500000x Albert Einsteins; if I can't respect them as a person, it's an instant nope.

 2. {WIP, Still working on this}

+3. I might have a thing towards

+4. Some other factors (probably hormonal, how much workload I'm under, etc. Just normal things that other people also have).
+4. I'd say some basic level of physical attraction, but in 2/3 cases when the other checklist